Skip to main content

 Processing file spinner

 The time to process the whole directly depends on its size and the general complexity of the input.
-A simple model like a residential complex with four three-storey buildings but not a lot of details in the furnishing might take 10 to 15 minutes, while a more complex building might take a few hours.
-As previously stated, after the processing of a file has started, you can leave the window by pressing the '-' icon in the upper right corner and do other tasks in Treble.
+A simple IFC model like a residential complex with four three-storey buildings but not a lot of details in the furnishing might take 10 to 15 minutes, while a more complex building might take a few hours.
+As previously stated, after the upload of a file has started, you can leave the window by pressing the '-' icon in the upper right corner and do other tasks in Treble.

 Monitor the imports